🦷Impact Of Soothers On Baby Teeth

 Tips for Weaning Off Soothers

-Preventing Tooth Decay from Soother Use
+Preventing Tooth Decay from a Child’s Use of a Pacifier

-1. How do soothers affect the alignment of baby teeth?
+How do soothers affect the alignment of baby teeth?

 Soothers can lead to misalignment of baby teeth if used excessively.
 Prolonged use may cause the teeth to shift, potentially leading to issues with bite and jaw alignment.

-2. At what age should parents consider weaning their child off soothers to protect their dental health?
+At what age should parents consider weaning their child off soothers to protect their dental health?

 It is generally recommended to start weaning children off soothers by the age of 2 to minimize the risk of dental issues and to encourage healthier oral habits.